workshop

 Original research papers in any of these areas are hereby invited – details are available at

-Previous Workshops on Spoken Language Technologies for Under-Resourced Languages were held in 2008 at the Hanoi University of Technology, Hanoi, Vietnam (see http://www.mica.edu.vn/sltu2012/) and in 2010 at University Sains Malaysia (USM), Penang, Malaysia (http://www.mica.edu.vn/sltu2012/).
+Previous Workshops on Spoken Language Technologies for Under-Resourced Languages were held in 2008 at the Hanoi University of Technology, Hanoi, Vietnam (see https://www.mica.edu.vn/sltu2012/) and in 2010 at University Sains Malaysia (USM), Penang, Malaysia (https://www.mica.edu.vn/sltu2012/).
 SLTU’12 will continue the tradition of providing a forum for the presentation of research results related to under-resourced languages.
 For SLTU’12, the languages of Africa will receive particular attention, but papers on all under-resourced languages are invited.

 Students are encouraged to participate in SLTU’12 – financial support for such participation is being sought, and will be announced on the workshop Web site.